zimolzak/healthcare-data-quality/zimolzak-data-quality-2024.md

 ### Conformance

-- Just because the table is named `procedures` doesn't mean\ldots
+- Just because the table is named `DischargeType` doesn't mean\ldots
 - The data may be "in there" but hard to get.

 ### And yet\ldots